For The Record: Genesis 1:26-28

 Scimus autem quoniam diligentibus Deum omnia cooperantur in bonum, iis qui secundum propositum vocati sunt sancti.
 And we know that to them that love God, all things work together unto good, to such as, according to his purpose, are called to be saints.

 The winter of 1968-69 was the first time I experienced a federal official swing the anger hammer to smack a deliberative committee out of a river of thought and course of action they were concluding to take.
 The venue was the National Council of Churches’ Stewardship Division.
 The federal official was the Deputy Surgeon General of the US.
-It was quite a memorable performance.
+It was a memorable performance.
 It accomplished its mission, which was to keep competent Christian theology and churches generally away from the then-nascent environment movement.

-The NCC Stewardship guys and a professor from Earlham, a Quaker school, i.e. not Christian, fought me on Genesis 1:26-28.
+The NCC Stewardship guys and a professor from Earlham, a Quaker school — i.e. not Christian — fought me on Genesis 1:26-28.
 They wanted it, hotly.
 But I persisted, citing its actual language, and they had to desist.
 But they also did not like mishpat, not least for its evocation of The Establishment, then a term of deeply-felt derision even amongst many high up in The Establishment!
 So they were kind of stuck.

 The Deputy Surgeon General had no problem with Stewardship’s using Genesis 1:26-28, likely because he knew beforehand — and also heard from me — that it would not be valid for boarding the environment movement, as in fact it is not and should not be considered as being.
 But he erupted when I laid out the alternative: universal order, systems theory, the nature of things being what they are, and their natural tendency towards sequential periods of homeostasis.
-All that and more besides is perfectly apparent in the Old Testament as well as the New and perfectly suited for NCC’s Stewardship Division to show for boarding the environment movement.
+All that and more besides is perfectly apparent in the Old Testament as well as the New Testament and is perfectly suited for NCC’s Stewardship Division to show for boarding the environment movement.

-So the Deputy SG swung his anger hammer up, around, and down — it came on suddenly, without warning, as a terrible, howling tornado, stunning everyone breathless — and smashed the entire meeting into smithereens, which, considering Stewardship’s obdurate eagerness to front Genesis 1:26-28, was on balance the best disposition for it.
+So, the Deputy SG swung his anger hammer up, around, and down — it came on suddenly, without warning, as a terrible, howling tornado, stunning everyone breathless — and smashed the entire meeting into smithereens, which, considering Stewardship’s obdurate eagerness to front Genesis 1:26-28, was on balance the best disposition for it.
 Then he stormed out and left the building.

-A few years later I recounted this story on a visit with Cat Bateson, Gregory’s daughter, and she responded along the lines of, “Of course, that Genesis passage is antithetical to the environment movement.
-The church has no place in this movement.”
+A few years later I recounted this story on a visit with Cat Bateson, Gregory’s daughter, and she responded along the lines of, Of course, that Genesis passage is antithetical to the environment movement.
+The church has no place in this movement.
 She was right.
-However, although she did not intend it so, her assessment reflected negatively on the environment movement, not on the church or on Christian theology.
+However, although she did not intend it so, her assessment reflected negatively on the environment movement, not on the church, Christianity, or theology.

 Yet, at the time, that was not clear.
-It was not clear then that a movement which seemed to share Christian sensibilities — in this case, protect the mother, including mother earth — was in fact hostile to Christianity in every way imaginable.
+It was not clear then that a movement which seemed to share Christian sensibilities — in this case, protect the mother, including Mother Earth — was in fact hostile to Christianity in every way imaginable.

 E